Edward Dando: Biography

 After his release Dando was arrested again and served a second three-month sentence in prison before being released in October 1831.
 The day after his release he went into an oyster shop in Long Lane, Bermondsey, and consumed nine dozen (108) oysters with a half-quartern loaf of bread and butter.
-As he had no residence, he was committed to three months' imprisonment at the Guildford house of correction for vagrancy.
+As he had no residence, he was committed to three months' imprisonment at the Guildford House of Correction for vagrancy.

 Dando was found drunk in January 1832, having been released from prison four days previously.
-Covered in mud and with a noticeable black eye, he was imprisoned for eight days.
+Covered in mud and with a noticeable black eye, he was imprisoned for eight days for public drunkenness.
 At the end of March he was again arrested, but was discharged.
-Some attendees in court gave him money to tell them his story, and this was duly reported in the press.
+Some attendees in court gave him money to tell them his story, and his tale was duly reported in the press.
 He explained that he had begun living by stealing food some six years previously and that, if he had a respectable suit of clothes, he could make his way in the world.
 He reported that he had received numerous beatings for his actions, including one a few weeks previously at Kennington that he would never forget.
 He received the punishment when he had eaten four dozen (48) oysters with bread and butter and could not pay; he was dragged through a pond, beaten with cudgels and kicked.
 He said that the tales of his extravagant eating had been exaggerated, and that the most he had ever eaten was 25 dozen (300) oysters with a loaf and a half of bread with butter; he thought he could probably eat 30 dozen (360) oysters.
 Dando thought he did no wrong in his actions which he justified by stating:

 I refuse to starve in a land of plenty.
 Instead I shall follow the example of my betters by running into debt without having the means of paying.
 Why, some men live in great extravagance and luxury, owe money and cheat their creditors, yet they are still considered respectable and honest.
 I only run into debt to satisfy the craving of hunger, and yet I am despised and beaten.

 In June 1832 Dando was arrested in Kent after drinking at an inn in the parish of Chilham without paying; he was imprisoned for vagrancy and a description of him appeared in the press, describing him as 5 ft 7 in, brown haired with a pale complexion and lame in the right foot.

 After spending time in Kent, Dando returned to London and, after a few days, was arrested and sent to Coldbath Fields Prison.
-He caught cholera there—part of the ongoing pandemic—and died on 28 August 1832.
+He caught cholera there—part of the long-running pandemic—and died on 28 August 1832.
 His burial was the following day; Dickens later imagined that Dando "was buried in the prison yard and they paved his grave with oyster shells".
 His death was noted in the press, including The Times and The Observer.